‘Journalism Thinking’ doesn’t need a business model. It needs a call to arms

 We need to fight to establish journalism DNA in places we never previously thought possible.
 That will only happen with true acts of entrepreneurship; Not taking a cavalier approach to rolling out a membership program or copying just another events strategy but by developing a customer relationship in a focused marketplace gap and then competing aggressively in it.
 I’m not saying we’ve done this flawlessly at Technically Media, quite the opposite; we must do this more aggressively still and more of us need support, guidance and collaborative partners.

-This is partly the perspective I’ll be sharing Thursday during a session I’m co-hosting at the annual Online News Association conference in New Orleans.
+This is partly the perspective I shared during a session I’m co-hosting at the annual Online News Association conference in New Orleans.
 Let me share here the approach I’m taking and offer a call to arms to all of you.

 Think of it like the rise of “design thinking.”